Kunull/Writeups/docs/Pwn College/Debugging Refresher.md

 > Use gdb scripting to help you collect the random values.

-From the previous level, we already know that the value that our input is being compared to is stored at `rbp-0x18`.
+From the previous level, we already know that the value that our input is being compared to is stored at `$rbp-0x18`.
 This is the location of the `read` syscall's buffer.

 ```
-(gdb) disass main
+(gdb) disassemble main
 Dump of assembler code for function main:

----snip---;
+# --- snip ---

    0x00005556d00bdd56 <+688>:   mov    ecx,eax
    0x00005556d00bdd58 <+690>:   lea    rax,[rbp-0x18]
    0x00005556d00bdd5c <+694>:   mov    edx,0x8